sakshamsri4/my_portfolio_web/activity_log.md

   - Identified and removed duplicate entries for flutter_bloc and flutter_carousel_widget
   - Kept the newer versions of the packages (^9.1.0 for flutter_bloc and ^3.1.0 for flutter_carousel_widget)
   - Successfully ran flutter pub get to verify the fix

+- Fixed GitHub Actions workflow failure:
+  - Added comprehensive test suite to satisfy the test requirement in the CI pipeline
+  - Created tests for routes, app pages, theme controller, and portfolio repository
+  - Implemented proper test structure with setUp and tearDown methods
+  - Added assertions to verify correct behavior of components
+  - All tests now pass successfully
+  - Increased test coverage from 1.6% to 3.3%